 Do you want a houseplant to literally brighten up your home?
-Neon Pothos care is easy but there a few things good to know.
-Here are the care and growing tips for you.
+Neon Pothos plant care is easy but there are a few things good to know.
+Here are care and growing tips for you.

 Oh, the color—be still my beating horticultural heart!
-Very few houseplants have this vibrant color so it’s a good one to add to your collection.
+Very few indoor plants have this vibrant color so it’s a good one to add to your houseplant collection.
 Neon Pothos care isn’t too different from that of other Pothos, but there are a couple of good things to know.

 Like the other Pothos, Neon is known for its easy care.
 Mine currently sits on the kitchen counter but I may hang it once the trails really get going.